Bob Burton Jr.

-Bob Burton (born Robert Russell Burton Jr.; February 21, 1985) is an American speedcuber, most famous for competing in and organizing competitions all over the world and his former world records on the Rubik's Magic and Rubik's Master Magic.
+Robert Russell Burton Jr. (born February 21, 1985) is an American speedcuber and competition organizer, best known for his world records in Rubik's Magic and Rubik's Master Magic puzzles.
+He has played a pivotal role in popularizing speedcubing events and organizing competitions through the World Cube Association (WCA).

-Personal life

-Bob Burton grew up in Kearny, New Jersey.
+Burton grew up in Kearny, New Jersey.
 He graduated from Kearny High School in 2003.
 He studied mathematics at Rutgers University in New Brunswick, New Jersey and graduated in May 2007.
 He rowed for the Rutgers Lightweight Crew team and was the president and founder of the Rutgers University Rubik's Cube Club.
 On March 14, 2015, Bob married Jaclyn Sawler in the Beyond Rubik's Cube exhibit at Liberty Science Center.
 He currently teaches high school mathematics in New York City.

-Rubik's Cube
+Rubik's Cube career

-3×3×3 Cube Speedsolving
+3×3×3 cube

-Burton began speedsolving with the 3×3×3 Rubik's Cube in May 2001.
+Burton began speedsolving the 3×3×3 Rubik's Cube in May 2001.
 He was first challenged by some of his friends in an informal competition to see who could solve one side the fastest and was consistently the last to finish, so he bought a Rubik's Cube and began to practice with it.
-He was able to solve the cube in under a minute within a few months using a simple layer by layer method.
+He was able to solve the cube in under a minute within a few months using the layer by layer method.
 He competed in the 2003 Rubik's World Games Championships.

 Rubik's Magic

 Burton was one of the pioneers of solving the Rubik's Magic in the United States.
 After learning how to solve the puzzle, he insisted on it being an official event in competitions.
 Ian Winokur allowed a Rubik's Magic competition at the Horace Mann Spring 2005 tournament, in which Burton broke the American record for single solve (1.56 seconds) and average of five (1.85 seconds).
 In his next competition, Burton also insisted on allowing the Rubik's Master Magic to be an event.
-Tyson Mao agreed, so in the Caltech Summer 2005 tournament, Burton set the single solve world record for the Rubik's Magic (1.28 seconds) and the single solve (3.05 seconds) and average of five (3.54 seconds) world records for the Rubik's Master Magic.
-At the Trumbull Spring 2006 tournament, Burton also broke the world record for Rubik's Magic average (1.40 seconds).
+Tyson Mao agreed, so in the Caltech Summer 2005 competition, Burton set the single solve world record for the Rubik's Magic (1.28 seconds) and the single solve (3.05 seconds) and average of five (3.54 seconds) world records for the Rubik's Master Magic.
+At the Trumbull Spring 2006 tournament, he also broke the world record for Rubik's Magic average (1.40 seconds).
 He was the national champion in 2006 for the Rubik's Magic and the Rubik's Master Magic.